Welcome Discount for Every New Teacher

 The Deutsches Technikmuseum is a museum of science and technology and is the place to find out about the history and science behind the appliances and things we use every day.
 The museum presents a broad spectrum of old and new technology including science topics; The chemical pharmaceutical industry as exemplified by Schering, Power Engineering, Aerospace, Sugars and Beyond!
 Food – Matter – Energy

 Wannsee Conference Memorial House

 This villa is where the grisly plans for the Final Solution were drawn up.
-On January 20th 1942, a meeting of the high officials from the Nazi Ministries and the SS was held in Minoux villa by the Wannsee waterside.
+On January 20th 1942, a meeting of the high officials from the Nazi Ministries and the SS was held in Minoux Villa by the Wannsee waterside.
 This meeting, under the direction of SS Obergruppenführer (SS rank equivalent to full General) Reinhard Heidrich, consisted of organising the deportation and murder (Final Solution) of European Jews in the occupied areas of Poland and Eastern Europe.

 A memorial site opened following the 50th anniversary of the conference in 1992.
 On display is the permanent exhibition “Die Wannsee-Konferenz und der Völkermord an den euripäischen Juden” (The Wannsee Conference and the Genocide of the European Jews).
-There are also changing exhibitions on the subject of holocaust as well as a library.
+There are also changing exhibitions on the subject of the Holocaust as well as a library.

 Sachsenhausen Concentration Camp

 The two remaining barracks of the Sachsenhausen Concentration Camp now stand as a museum, a memorial hall and cinema where a film about the history of the camp is shown hourly.
 It is estimated that 30-35,000 victims died at Sachsenhausen however, some put the estimate higher.